icc/PowerWDM/README.markdown

 PowerDMS is a Ruby on Rails application that provides a multi-user web interface for DNS management.
 It works against the database server of a [*PowerDNS*][1] installation with the PostgreSQL/MySQL backend.

+*Please note that this project isn't based on test driven development.*

 ## Inspiration
 The goal of this application isn't to meet a demand nor replace existing solutions.
 Yes, I do know that there's many similar solutions out there.
 Some of you might even say I'm reinventing the wheel.